bradlet/cpptrees/README.md

 # Overview
 ---
 This library will contain tree structure class templates.
-These should be entirely compatible with the c++ containers library.
-C++ doesn't have interfaces, so this project aims to get as close as possible by implementing all functionality of any container, and allowing differently typed data through templates.
+These should act as an expansion to the C Standard Template Library.

-The end goal is to provide efficiently implemented tree data structures that should be easy to utilize in any project.
+The end product should provide most of the common functionality in an STL container.
+Therefore, the end goal will be efficiently implemented tree class templates that should be easy to utilize in any project.

 # Roadmap